SyntaxeQL/syntaxe/README.md

 /*
 Object schema
 1. Extract the specified property of each object in the array (id)
-2. For each object, rename 'id' as 'sn' and only return objects where sn is greater than 5 - [as:"sn"][gt:5]
+2. For each object, rename 'id' to 'sn' and only return objects where sn is greater than 5 - [as:"sn"][gt:5]
 3. Return the first 10 entries
 */
 useCase4.schema(`{